sam0x17/bettercast/README.md

 does not need to be handled directly by the BetterCast software, since you can already do this directly with Android apps.

+Note that currently only Linux is supported by the broadcaster / BetterCast client.
+Support for other operating systems can be added easily.

 ## Hardware

 The BetterCast is being designed with the excellent ODROID XU4 in mind as the